dwave-examples/distributed-computing/README.md

 ![Original Plot](readme_imgs/not_partition_yet.png)

-The figure above shows the two goals: as few edges between partitions as possible, and equal-sized partitions.
+The figure above shows the graph we want to partition.

 We want to partition this graph so that there are as few edges between partitions as possible, and so that the partitions have equal size.